What is LLP Agreement? Contents, Provisions and Concepts

 15. Other Provisions

 Several other provisions also come under the LLP Agreement such as admission of new partners and its rights thereafter and changes in the designation.
-It includes the right to take part in business, title and interest in assets, right to access, right to continue the independent business, right to recover the due debt. and selling, transferring of partnership right to existing partner and another partner.
-It covers the mode, time period of the meeting of partners, the decision-making process, agenda and the voting rights of the partners.
+Such as provisions illustrating the right to take part in business, title and interest in assets, right to access, right to continue the independent business, and right to recover the due debt. and selling, and transferring partnership rights to existing partners and other partners.
+Also, provisions that cover the mode, time period of the meeting of partners, the decision-making process, the agenda and the voting rights of the partners.

 Provisions in the Absence of LLP Agreement